April 2023 - Capital City College Group

 Also present at the event was construction firm Countryside Partnerships, which recently launched an Enfield Construction Skills Academy with Enfield Council and CONEL to support the huge Meridian Water regeneration in the borough.

-Students had the chance to hear from their peers and see the college’s replica Docklands Light Railway (DLR) train and a train undercarriage know as a bogie, which were donated to CONEL by Transport for London (TfL) and Eversholt Rail respectively.
+Students had the chance to hear from their peers and see the college’s replica Docklands Light Railway (DLR) train and a train undercarriage known as a bogie, which was donated to CONEL by Transport for London (TfL) and Eversholt Rail respectively.

 Shifa Fatima Shaikh, 16, is studying for an Engineering Level 3 Diploma at CONEL and hopes to stay at the college and complete a rail engineering apprenticeship when she finishes her course.